DillonSteyl/SCIE1000/Week 10/mod_1.md

 0%3 = 0 # the remainder of 0 divided by 3 is 0
 ````

 This works for negative numbers as well.
-The result of a mod operation in Python will always be positive if `b` is positive, so it will tell you how much you must take away from `a` for it to be divisible by `b`.
+The result of a mod operation in Python will always be positive if `b` is positive.
+It is a bit hard to visualise how remainders work with negative numbers, so think of it this way: `a%b`, when `a` is negative, will tell you how much you must take away from `a` for it to be divisible by `b`.

 ```
 -13%10 = 7 # You need to take 7 from -13 for it to be divisible by 10 (so -13-7 = -20, which is divisible by 10).